odrodrig/assetTracking/readme.md

 node invoke.js createCar
 ```

 The transaction should complete sucessfully.
-Take a look at the logspout container to see the output of that transaction.
+The results of the transaction will be returned right back to you in this terminal window.

 6. The next step is to create a listing but if you go back to the code editor and take a look at the second case for createListing, you will notice that it is incomplete.